asgard-born/ServiceLocatorAsync/README.md

 }
 ```
 In client code we can obtain our service by two ways:
-1. Getting as Task (Raw) and setting callback method.
-We have more options here,
+1. Getting as Task (raw) and setting callback method.
+We have more options here
 ```csharp
 public class ClientCode : MonoBehaviour
 {